How to Buy a Resale Condo in Singapore (2026): Costs, Stamp Duty and Step-by-Step Guide

 Running through contractual terms and conditions is one of the fundamental tasks of a property lawyer.
 Additionally, he also has to run a title search to check that the seller is the actual owner of the property.
 Next, he will have to send out legal requisitions to at least nine government agencies to ensure that there will not be any problems with your purchase, even in the future.
 After which, he will receive payment from you and exercise the Option-to-Purchase in a timely fashion.

-A property agent also plays a crucial role in the preparation of your financing and i) making progress payments (for incomplete property) or ii) determining and making the right amount of payment needed in order to change hands (for completed property).
+A property lawyer also plays a crucial role in the preparation of your financing and i) making progress payments (for incomplete property) or ii) determining and making the right amount of payment needed in order to change hands (for completed property).

 To avoid or reduce your ABSD liability, your lawyer may assist you in timing the sale of your existing property with the purchase of the new property.
+Married couples buying a second home jointly may qualify for an ABSD refund if they sell their first residential property within six months, so speak to your lawyer about the conditions before you commit.

 Secure the Option to Purchase (OTP)